 Travel nurses typically make more than their full-time counterparts, because they work to fill roles that are desperately empty.
 This puts travel nurses in a greater negotiating position, and also allows you to learn more about yourself and what you want to do with your nursing career.

-Once decide what path you want to follow, however, you will want to start looking at MSN options.
+Once you decide what path you want to follow, however, you will want to start looking at MSN options.
 Just as there are different options to earn your BSN, there are different paths to help you earn your MSN.
 You can either focus just on your MSN, or you can do it all and go for a doctorate degree, which includes MSN-level credits.

 Going for your doctorate can be ideal if you want to work in a leadership position.
-This could be in a hospital, or it can be in your own clinic (depending on the role and also the state).
+This could be in a hospital, or it can be in your own clinic (depending on the role and also the state you live in).

 Advancing your career is the single best way to put yourself in a position to take control of your future.
 With a higher qualification you can find excellent job offers both within and outside of healthcare, allowing you to always make the best step forward.